-New York, Boston, Washington, D.C., the Bay Area, Southern California and Seattle have been considered six leading markets for rental housing as the recession winds down and housing improves, a report notes.
+New York, Boston, Washington, D.C., the San Francisco Bay Area, San Diego, Los Angeles and Seattle have been considered six leading markets for rental housing as the recession winds down and housing improves, a report notes.

 Performances have been strong enough to encourage heavy competition and interest among investors, according to Apartment Finance Today.
 However, the level of activity may have hit the point where it makes sense to investigate other markets.